Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

   Depending on the settings, the user gets an email that informs him or her about the invitation.
 The email contains a button, with which the user can open the sandbox.

-## Inactivate user in main account
+## Delete user in main account

-The deletion of users in a main account is not possible.
-By inactivating a user, the user will no longer be able to access the main account or any sandbox. <!---Julian, stimmt das?-->
+Delete a user, if he/she works no longer in your company, for example.
+You can delete a user in the main account only.

 #### Prerequisites